nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ----
 ##### Reboot Server
 The `/servers/:id/reboot` route is used to reboot a server that was previously ordered via Nanobox.
 This route **SHOULD NOT** hold open the request until the server is completely rebooted.
 It should return immediately once the order to reboot has been submitted.
+If your provider supports adding metadata to servers, your adapter **MUST** treat a metadata entry (frequently called a tag) of `Nanobox: false` as though the server does not exist, returning an appropriate error, and not actually reboot the server.

 ###### Path:
 `/servers/:id/reboot`